yama1968/GCD-project/README.md

 Outputs
 ---------------------------------------------------------------------------------------

-- tidyDataComplete: complete data set as data frame
+- tidyDataComplete variable: complete measurements data set as data frame
-- tidyDataSummary: summary data set with averages
+- tidyDataSummary variable: summary measurements data set with averages, grouped by subject and activity
-- 'summary.txt' csv file, produce in working directory, and can be read back with read.csv('summary.txt')
+- 'summary.txt' CSV file, produced in working directory, and can be read back with `read.csv('summary.txt')`